 When we got on the phone, my doc’s first words were that she didn’t want me to worry because I’m so healthy.
 Gah!
 As my heart started going faster, she told me that my pap had revealed some abnormal cells that needed treatment, and that she’s done it on other women, and it’s very effective.
+I didn’t know what “it” meant, and I felt a bit scared.
 She asked me to come in first thing the following week, and I asked her to send me a pic of my results.

 I had HSIL and would need to beat cervical cancer

-HSIL stands for High Grade Squamous Cell Lesion… a precursor for cervical cancer usually associated with HPV.
+HSIL stands for High Grade Squamous Intraepithelial Lesion… a precursor for cervical cancer usually associated with HPV.
 Except I have zero risk for HPV in term of sexual partners, and my test for it was negative.
-It’s no fun to be a statistical outlier BUT as I have share my story, I’ve discovered I’m not alone.
+It’s no fun to be a statistical outlier (someone on the edge of the scatter plot of data) BUT as I have shared my story, I’ve discovered I’m not alone.
 You can be a total virgin and get this without having a single STI, but if it’s caught early it’s treatable!

 Left untreated, this type of lesion usually turns cancerous within a few years.
 The lesions are not always visible with the naked eye, as in my case where my doc didn’t see any problems.
 I have never been more grateful for regular Pap smears.